depeshpo/django_rest_permission/README.md

 **Admin** group user can
 1. Login
-2. Add new user
+2. Add a new user
 3. List all users
-4. View indidvidual user
+4. View individual user
 5. Delete users
 6. Update all users